invoke-ai/InvokeAI/docs/help/SAMPLER_CONVERGENCE.md

 ![191639011-f81d9d38-0a15-45f0-9442-a5e8d5c25f1f-min (1)](https://user-images.githubusercontent.com/50542132/191868898-98801a62-885f-4ea1-aee8-563503522aa9.png)

-Again, we see `K_HEUN` and `K_DPM_2` tend to converge in the fewest number of steps towards the final result. `K_DPM_2_A` and `K_EULER_A` seem to incorporate a lot of creativity/variability, capable of producing rotten hamburgers, but also of adding lettuce to the mix.
+Again, `K_HEUN` and `K_DPM_2` take the fewest number of steps to be good indicators of the final result. `K_DPM_2_A` and `K_EULER_A` seem to incorporate a lot of creativity/variability, capable of producing rotten hamburgers, but also of adding lettuce to the mix.
 And they're the only samplers that produced an actual 'bowl of fries'!

 Animals. `"grown tiger, full body" -W512 -H512 -C7.5 -S3721629802`